The present owners took over the property in 2016-7. It was a wet year, a very wet year.

 Even the wattle trees put on new growth.

-2019 is proving to be a very dry year and the effects are clear in the empty dams and struggling plants.
+2019 was a very dry year and the effects are clear in the empty dams and struggling plants.
 Our hope always lies in an ecological landscape that is resilient and has long accustomed itself to extremes of wet and dry seasons.
 Certainly, the Grey Box trees are flourishing.

 The spring rains started filling the dams and the grass went very green.

-Surpisingly perhaps Spring brought a rich tapestry of small plants.
-As in previous years, chocolate lilies, bulbine lilies and sundews carpeted large areas under the trees (see Flora).
-What was new this year was that the hopbushes were covered in colourful seedheads and twining fringe lilies hid amongs the litter.
+Spring brought a rich tapestry of small plants.
+As in previous years, chocolate lilies, bulbine lilies and sundews carpeted large areas under the trees.
+Hopbushes were covered in many colourful seedheads and twining fringe lilies hid amongs the litter.